Constraint Learning to Define Trust Regions in Predictive-Model Embedded Optimization: PMO Formulations with Different Predictive Models

-We consider random forest regression models in this paper, where the outcome variable $y$ is continuous.
-We assume there are $T$ trees in the random forest model and each tree $t$ has the same weight.
-Each tree is built by iteratively splitting the space of training inputs $\mathcal{D}$.
-After the splitting process, we have a collection of split nodes, including queries such as, ``$\text{Is}\ x_i \le a?$", where $a \in \mathbb{R}$.
-For every split node, it has two child nodes.
-The first split node is also called root node.
-After a series of splits, we arrive at a set of leaf nodes.
-For leaf node $l$, it contains a portion of the $k$ observations in $\mathcal{D}$.
-The score at leaf node $l$, $y_{t,l}$, is the average of the outcome of the observations falling in this leaf node in tree $t$.
-Given an observation with a vector of independent variables $\mathbf{x}$, it will reach some leaf node $l$ after checking a series of splits.
-Thus, the prediction of $\mathbf{x}$ is given by $F_t(\mathbf{x}) = y_{t,l}$.
-The prediction of the random forest is given by
+We consider random forest regression models in this paper, where the outcome variable is continuous.
+Let $\mathcal{T}^{\text{RF}}$ be the index set of trees in the random forest.
+Each tree $t\in \mathcal{T}^{\text{RF}}$ has the same weight in the prediction and is trained over a randomly selected subsample of the training data.
+Similar to isolation trees, the prediction for an observation is determined by checking a series of splits.
+Each leaf node $\ell$ from tree $t \in \mathcal{T}^{\text{RF}}$ has a score $\mathsf{p}_{t,\ell}$.
+Any vector of independent variables $\boldsymbol{x}$ corresponds to a leaf node of the tree, denoted by $\ell(\boldsymbol{x})$.
+The predicted outcome for an input vector $\boldsymbol{x}$ from tree $t$ is given by the corresponding score $\mathsf{p}_{t,\ell(\boldsymbol{x})}$.
+As a result, the prediction of the random forest for a given $\boldsymbol{x}$ is given by the average of the corresponding scores: